pierre-louis-danieau/udemy_streamlit/README.md

 ## 6️⃣ How to execute the streamlit applications

-In order to run the python files in the `exercises` folder (there is a 's' because it is equivalent for the 2 `exercice` folder), you need to create a virtual environment and install the dependencies that are in the `requirements_exerices.txt` file.
+In order to run the all the python files, you need to create a virtual environment and install the dependencies that are in the `requirements.txt` file.

 To do this:
-1) Open a terminal and go to the exercise folder:
+1) Open a terminal and go to the repository folder:

-`cd final_version/exercises/`
+`cd udemy_streamlit`

 2) Install virtualenv :